 Rental includes tables, chairs, linens. and all serving/glassware.
 You get all day access.
 There is no noise ordinance so you can party as late as you wish!
 Parking is easy.
 The venue can accommodate up to 300 guests.
 Ideal space for 100-180.
 There is room for both ceremony and reception.
 The rate to rent is 3$3,000 for reception and an additional 1,000 for ceremony.

 The Piranha Shop is a vibrant creative space located in Seattle’s SODO neighborhood.
 A cultural hub and private event venue, The Piranha Shop is Seattle’s premier DIY location.
 With a unique aesthetic and vision we pride ourselves on being able to curate some of the Northwest’s most prominent shows while maintaining a cool professionalism that caters to our private event clients.
+Join our school.

 Columbia Centre là một toàn nhà cao tầng tại trung tâm thành phố Seatle, tiểu bang Washington, Hoa Kỳ.
 Tòa nhà này được xây xong năm 1991.
 Columbia Centre có chiều cao 285 m, 76 tầng.
 Tòa nhà này được thiết kế bởi Chester L. Lindsey Architects, một đơn vị cũng thiết kế Fourth and Blanchard Building ở Belltown và được nhà thầu Howard S. Wright Construction Co thi công. Đến năm 2008, đây là tòa nhà cao thứ 51 thế giới.